 The Brutalist Review

 The Brutalist is one of the leading contenders for the 97th Academy Awards, having earned 10 nominations as of this writing.
 László Tóth (Adrien Brody) is a Holocaust survivor who emigrated to America after the Second World War.
-Despite being a celebrated architect in Europe, László survives to earn a living in Philadelphia.
+Despite being a celebrated architect in Europe, László struggles to earn a living in Philadelphia.
 He gets […]

 Anora Review